oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-soa-domain/README.md

+---
+title: "Oracle SOA on Kubernetes"
+date: 2019-12-05T06:46:23-05:00
+weight: 2
-# Oracle SOA on Kubernetes
+description: "Deployment of SOA domains on Kubernetes cluster using Oralce WebLogic operator"
+---

 This folder provides the open-source samples which has several key features to assist you with deploying and managing SOA in a Kubernetes environment.
 You can do the following: